 23 states plus Washington, DC limit engine idling by some or all vehicles.
 In Colorado, Connecticut, Delaware, Maryland, Massachusetts, New Hampshire, New Jersey, Texas and Vermont it’s illegal to idle your engine for more than 3 – 5 minutes.

 Many other states limit the idling time of certain vehicles such as school buses and government-run vehicles.
-According to the US Department of Energy, eliminating engine idling is equivalent to removing 5 million vehicles from the roadOpens in a new tab. so it’s a growing concern related to air quality and pollution.
+According to the US Department of Energy, eliminating engine idling is equivalent to removing 5 million vehicles from the road so it’s a growing concern related to air quality and pollution.

 So even if idling your engine is an effective method of recharging your battery, it might not be allowed in your home area.
 But if it is allowed, the question is how long would you have to idle your car engine in order for it to make a difference to your battery?